-F: Can I work or volunteer for the WLT?
+F: Can I work or volunteer for WLT?

 The WLT is a relatively small organisation, and our staff turnover is extremely low.
 Jobs at WLT's office in Suffolk, UK are posted on our vacancies page.

-Very occasionally, the World Land Trust is asked by one of it's project partners to recruit an international volunteer, to acquire a specialist skill not available locally.
+Very occasionally, World Land Trust is asked by one of its project partners to recruit an international volunteer, to acquire a specialist skill not available locally.
 These skills have been very varied - from drainage engineers, skilled builders, and marketing experts.
 These opportunities will be advertised on our vacancies page as and when they arise.

 World Land Trust does not have programmes for gap year students, as these are rarely beneficial to the local organisations.
 We prefer to support local students, rather than send out overseas visitors.
 We do however, have a comprehensive internship programme for graduates.

 G: Other questions

 World Land Trust does not give grants to individuals, and does not support expeditions.
 Grants are normally only made to NGOs with a good track record of land management.
 Before applying to the WLT it is essential to have read the Projects Criteria.

-Sir David asks us to remind enquirers that he is over 86 years of age and is not taking on new commitments.
+Sir David asks us to remind enquirers that he is in his late 80s and is not taking on new commitments.
 He is still heavily involved in filming and is booked up many months in advance so is generally unable to accept invitations to speak at events and conferences.
 Also please note that Sir David is unable to endorse products, read manuscripts, accept invitations to write forewords in books or attend book launches.
 As you may expect, he is bombarded with requests and consequently we are reluctant to pass on letters.
-If you really believe your wish to contact him is important you can write to him c/o the WLT and we will forward the letter.
+If you really believe your wish to contact him is important you can write to him c/o WLT and we will forward the letter.
 Please see the address below.
 (Please note that we can only forward actual letters, not emails, and we cannot guarantee a response.)